 Not quite!
 Although overweight cats and obese cats make up 30 to 35% of all cats in the United States, food isn’t solely to blame.
 Food is just one factor in weight gain.

-Genetics, pre-existing conditions, and the availability of food can also determine your cat’s body type and how large they are.
+Genetics, pre-existing conditions, exercise, and the availability of food can also determine your cat’s body type and how large they are.

 Cats with hyperthyroidism who take steroids or diabetic cats on insulin are more likely going to be carrying more pounds than the average cat despite what foods they eat.
 These medications often directly influence your cat’s appetite and can cause weight gain.